Turkey to gradually start normalization period, Erdoğan announces

 The same restriction was brought in by the government for people aged under 20 on April 4.

-Erdoğan also said shopping malls, barber shops and some stores will be allowed to open on May 11 as long as they abide by normalization rules, adding that universities would return to their academic calendar as of June 15.
-He warned, however, that the government would impose much harsher measures if the normalization plan is not followed.
+Erdoğan also said shopping malls, barber shops and some stores would be allowed to open on May 11 as long as they abided by normalization rules, adding that universities would return to their academic calendar as of June 15.
+He warned, however, that the government would impose much harsher measures if the normalization plan was not followed.

 Turkey will also lift coronavirus travel restrictions for Antalya, Aydın, Erzurum, Hatay, Malatya, Mersin and Muğla.
 Travel to and from these seven provinces will be permitted from Monday night.
 Entrance and exit bans will stay in place for the remaining 24, which includes Turkey's economic and cultural hub of Istanbul and national capital Ankara, for 15 days.